akantifirst/electrobot/README.md

 Following problems need to be solved:
 1. Database storage for user requests
 2. Generation of schemas from project database
-3. Convertion of schemas to PNG and then to PDF
+3. Conversion of schemas to PNG and then to PDF

 ## Limitations